-Objective Response (OR) is defined as a confirmed BOR of CR or PR according to RECIST v1.1.
-Both CR and PR must be confirmed by repeat assessments performed no less than 4 weeks after the criteria for response are first met.
+Objective Response (OR) is defined as confirmed BOR of CR or PR according to RECIST v1.1.

 Patients who do not have a post-baseline radiographic tumor assessment due to early progression, who receive anti-tumor therapies other than the study treatments prior to reaching a CR or PR, or who die, progress, or drop out for any reason prior to reaching a CR or PR will be counted as non-responders in the assessment of OR.
 Each patient will have an objective response status (0: no OR; 1: OR).
 OR rate (ORR) is the proportion of patients with OR in the analysis set.